⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Return on Equity (TTM) | 0.04 | Measures the profitability of a company in relation to the equity invested by shareholders, indicating efficiency in generating profits from equity. |
+| Return on Equity (TTM) | 0.04 | Return on Equity measures the profitability of a company in relation to the equity of its shareholders over the trailing twelve months. |